- Concerts / Events

 Save up to $25

-Conceived by Ben Budick, Steve Mackes and Dave Ogrin, WILD WOMEN OF PLANET WONGO is an outer space comedy about two astronauts who land on a planet of beautiful warrior women who have never seen men.
-The show is immersive, meaning there is no separation between audience and actors, and will be performed "party-style" in NYC starting in THE FALL 2016 where audience members can drink, dance, and be part of the show.
-Wongotinis will flow, songs will be sung and the Wongo Wuwow will commence.
+Wild Women of Planet Wongo is a wacky sci-fi musical comedy about two astronauts who land on a planet of beautiful warrior women who have never seen men.
+The show is immersive, meaning there is no separation between audience and actors.
+In this unique, interactive combination of comedy show and dance party, audience members are encouraged to move around the space, drink, dance, play games, and be part of the fun.
+Wongotinis will flow, songs will be sung, and the Wongo Wuwow will commence.